 Set Your Goals

-Your goals for a standard work Kaizen event should be measurable.
-The goals should also be in alignment with your company’s strategies as identified by the Value Stream Map, touching on areas such as cost, safety, delivery times and quality, among others.
+Your goals for a Standard Work Kaizen event should be measurable.
+The goals should be in alignment with your company’s strategies as identified by the Value Stream Map, touching on areas such as cost, safety, delivery times, and quality, among others.
 They need to be challenging, but at the same time, realistic.

 Select The Kaizen Standard Work Team

 A Kaizen team should be selected based on the work areas that are being improved.
-The standard work event team should consist of 2 to 6 people per process or machine, with each team also having a Team Leader or trained facilitator.
-Every member of the team should have been chosen for a specific specialty and may include management, who can offer a “different set of eyes”, internal or external suppliers, customers, change agents, maintenance and subject matter experts (SMEs).
+The Standard Work event team should consist of two to six people per process or machine, with each team also having a Team Leader or trained facilitator.
+Every member of the team should be chosen for a specific specialty and may include management who can offer a “different set of eyes”, internal or external suppliers, customers, change agents, maintenance, and subject matter experts (SMEs).

 Collect Your Baseline Data

-The next phase involves collection of baseline data which will assist in setting of baseline goals.
-Examples of commonly collected information includes: Takt time, cycle time, space constraints, customer satisfaction, lead times, safety/ergonomics, distance travelled, defects, visual measurement, 5S and current standard work processes.
+The next phase involves collecting baseline data that will assist in setting baseline goals.
+Examples of commonly collected information includes: Takt time, cycle time, space constraints, customer satisfaction, lead times, safety/ergonomics, distance traveled, defects, visual measurement, 5S and current Standard Work processes.
 The team leader or facilitator uses the information and input from team members to produce a process map, spaghetti diagram, or value stream map of the problem that is being addressed.

 Support Continuous Activity